AdobeDocs/genstudio.en/help/share-assets-as-a-link.md

 [!DNL the content module of Adobe GenStudio] allows you to share multiple assets via a shared link.
 Execute the steps below:

-1. Select assets that you want to share with the authorized recipient.
-You can select multiple assets one by one or click select all to select all available assets at once.
+1. Select assets that you need to share with the authorized recipient.
+You can select multiple assets one by one or click **[!UICONTROL Select All]** to select all available assets at once.
+The **[!UICONTROL Select All]** option displays only when you select atleast one asset.

 1. Click the ![share icon](assets/share.svg) icon.

     ![Sharing multiple assets](assets/sharing-multiple-assets.png)

-1. In preview section, select or delete assets as per the requirement.
+1. In preview section, you can also delete assets as per your requirements.
 Use the **[!UICONTROL Expiration]** field to specify an expiration date for the link.
 Select one of the available options, such as, 24 hours, 1 week, 30 days, 90 days, 1 year or specify a custom date.

 1. Click **[!UICONTROL Copy share link]**.
 You can then share the copied link with the recipient.